avoguru/langgraph-examples-simple/README.md

-# Simple LanGraph Example
+# Simple LangGraph Example

-A minimal, visual example demonstrating the core concepts of LanGraph: state, nodes, and edges.
+A minimal, visual example demonstrating the core concepts of LangGraph: nodes and edges.
+Visit [lastmileagents.com](https://lastmileagents.com) to visualize and learn how it works.

-## What is LanGraph?
+## What is LangGraph?

-LanGraph is a framework for building stateful, multi-step applications.
-It allows you to create workflows by connecting nodes (processing units) with edges (connections) while maintaining state throughout the process.
+LangGraph is a framework for building stateful, multi-step applications with language models.
+It enables you to create intelligent agents that can:
+- Break down complex tasks into manageable steps
+- Maintain context and state throughout a conversation
+- Make decisions based on accumulated information
+- Follow structured workflows while remaining flexible

+By connecting nodes (processing units) with edges (connections), LangGraph allows you to build sophisticated agent workflows that can handle complex tasks while maintaining a clear, traceable execution path.

 ## Core Concepts